oukooveu/ansible-role-youtrack/README.md

 Role to install Jetbrains YouTrack project management platform.

+## Important considerations

-YouTrack is installed from ZIP archive and only this option is supported.
+- YouTrack is installed from ZIP archive and only this option is supported.

-If YouTrack was installed as a JAR file (with role's version less then 2.x.x) then upgrade to ZIP version should be supported.
-Anyway don't forget to create backup before any upgrade.
+- Don't forget to create backup before any upgrade.

-Please check [upgrade path](https://www.jetbrains.com/help/youtrack/server/Upgrade-YouTrack-ZIP.html#upgrade-matrix) before upgrading from one version to an another one.
+- Please check [upgrade path](https://www.jetbrains.com/help/youtrack/server/Upgrade-YouTrack-ZIP.html#upgrade-matrix) before upgrading from one version to an another one.
+- Seems like there is no way to fully automate upgrade (as it was with JAR version) and it's required to go through configuration wizard each time.
+- During upgrade select previous release directory as a source (or restore from backup).
+- Proper way to upgrade from JAR version is to create backup, stop service, (re)move `youtrack_home_dir`, install YouTrack from scratch and restore backup.

 ## Requirements

 Zip or unzip should be installed on target host.

+JDK is not required because of embedded into archive version is used.

 ## Role Variables